-- For baseline, the last nonmissing value on or prior to the first dosing date (and time, if available) of study drug will be selected, unless specified differently.
+- For baseline, the last nonmissing value on or prior to the first dosing date of study drug will be selected, unless specified differently.
 If there are multiple records with the same time or no time recorded on the same day, the baseline value will be the average of the measurements for continuous data, or the measurement with the lowest severity for categorical data. - For postbaseline values: